1996 Russian presidential election: Svyatoslav Fyodorov

-Politician and renown ophthalmologist Svyatoslav Fyodorov ran as the candidate of the Party of Workers' Self-Government.
-He is the founder and leader of the party, which was, at the time, arguably the most influential social-democratic movement in Russia.
+Svyatoslav Fyodorov, a politician and renown ophthalmologist, ran as the candidate of the Party of Workers' Self-Government.
+He was the founder and leader of the party, which at the time was arguably the most influential social-democratic movement in Russia.
 Fyodorov was considered to be on the center-left of the political spectrum.

-In 1994 Fyodorov had described his political objective by stating, "I want peasants to own farms, workers to own factories, physicians to own clinics, and everyone to pay a 30% tax, and the rest is theirs."
+In 1994, Fyodorov had described his political objective by stating: "I want peasants to own farms, workers to own factories, physicians to own clinics, and everyone to pay a 30% tax, and the rest is theirs."

 Fyodorov advocated for the mass creation of joint stock companies to guarantee workers a share of profits and allow them to actively participate in management of their companies.
 He dubbed this concept "democratic capitalism" or "popular socialism".
 He had advocated such a policy since as early as 1991.
 Fyodorov advocated for economic freedom, simple and moderate taxation, stimulation of production, and a ban on exports of most raw materials.
 Fyodorov promised that his policies would double the nation's GDP within five years.
 Fyodorov proclaimed to draw inspiration in his politics from both Ross Perot and Deng Xiaoping.

-Up until early May, Fyodorov unsuccessfully attempted to negotiate the creation of a third force coalition, with negotiations largely centering on a coalition between him and fellow candidates Yavlinsky and Lebed.
+Up until early May 1996, Fyodorov unsuccessfully attempted to negotiate the creation of a third force coalition, with negotiations largely centering on a coalition between him and fellow candidates Yavlinsky and Lebed.

 Alexander Lebed

 General Alexander Lebed ran as the nominee of the Congress of Russian Communities, a centrist nationalist party.
-Lebed promoted himself as an authoritative leader that would introduce law and order, tackle corruption and allow capitalism to blossom.
+Lebed promoted himself as an authoritative leader that would introduce law and order, tackle corruption, and allow capitalism to blossom.
 While he presented an authoritarian personality, he held moderate positions.
 After reaching an informal agreement with Yeltsin in April (under which Lebed promised to endorse Yeltsin in the second round of the election), Lebed began to see positive news coverage, as well as a greater overall quantity of media coverage.
 This was done as part of an effort by Yeltsin's camp to promote Lebed in the hopes that he would syphon off votes from other nationalist candidates in the first-round.

-Up until early May, Lebed had entertained negotiations with Yavlinsky and Fyodorov to jointly form a third force coalition.
+Up until early May 1996, Lebed had entertained negotiations with Yavlinsky and Fyodorov to jointly form a third force coalition.

 Martin Shakkum

 Martin Shakkum ran as an independent candidate.
-An associate of radical economist Stansilav Shatalin, Shakkum was on the right wing of the Russian political spectrum.
-While he presented an authoritarian personality, he held moderate positions on many social issues.
+An associate of radical economist Stanislav Shatalin, Shakkum was on the right wing of the Russian political spectrum.
+Like Lebed, although he presented himself with an authoritarian personality, he held moderate positions on many social issues.